Co-hosted by Blue H.E.L.P

 Please download the flyer and post it in your organizations office share or with others.
 We all can benefit from mental health and wellness training.
 If we work together to spread the word, we will break the stigma, help others and save lives!

 Group block/discounted hotel rates available: We have a group block at The Grand Orlando Resort($89/night until Jan 7th or until group block is sold out.)
 The Resort fee is waived and the parking fee is reduced to $5.00 a day plus tax.
-To book you room please call 407-396-7000 and tell them you are with the 1st Responder Conferences group.
+To book you room please call 407-396-7000 and tell them you are with the 1st Responder Conferences group or click on the Book A Room button.
 For more information go to https://grandorlandoresortcelebration.com

 1st Responder Conferences would not be able to organize our conferences without the help from other organizations.
 If your organization would like to help support our first responders and their families by being a sponsor, please click on the button below.